-- A minimum of five years’ experience within a consultancy business.
+- A minimum of two years’ experience within a consultancy business.

 - IT literate, particularly with MS Office packages and QGIS.

-- Excellent knowledge of UK and EU wildlife legislation and planning policies.
+- Working knowledge of UK and EU wildlife legislation and planning policies.

 - Highly organised and prepared for a busy working environment.

-- Flexible with can-do attitude to work, to meet deadlines and to accommodate evening and overnight work associated with ecology surveys.
+- Flexible and can-do attitude to work, to meet deadlines and to accommodate evening and early morning work associated with ecology surveys.

-To apply for this position, please send your CV, with a covering letter, to email@example.com by 15th February 2020.
+To apply for this position, please send your CV, with a covering letter, to Liz Maxim (firstname.lastname@example.org) by Friday 19th June 2020.